-Importantly the Council did not make any unplanned use of reserves in 2020/21 and has retained a prudent level of balances set aside which will support the delivery of the medium-term Service & Financial Planning Strategy and support a high level of financial resilience in future years, as the Council will continue to feel the longer-term impacts of Covid including national funding pressures and, at the same time also, face the uncertainties of planned changes to the local government funding system.
+Importantly the Council did not make any unplanned use of reserves in 2021/22 and has retained a prudent level of balances set aside which will support the delivery of the Medium Term Financial Strategy providing as we will continue to feel the longer-term impacts of COVID and, at the same time also, face the uncertainties of planned changes to the local government funding system.

-During 2020/21 the Government provided a range of Covid financial support packages.
+During 2021/22 the Government provided a range of Covid financial support packages.
 These included additional funding to support service pressures (both income and expenditure) caused by the pandemic, funding for specific measures and initiatives, and grants paid to local businesses.
-In accordance with the Code of Practice, where the authority has the ability to determine/influence the grant scheme criteria it is said to be acting as a Principal.
+In accordance with the Code of Practice, where the authority has the ability to determine/influence the grant scheme criteria it is said to be acting as a

+Principal.
 Where the authority has acted as principal, transactions are included in the financial statements and on this basis, the majority of Covid grants are recognised in the CIES.
 However there are some instances where the Council has acted as an agent i.e. the Council has simply acted as an intermediary and passed the funds onto recipients following government criteria.
-Where the Council has acted as an agent, transactions are not reflected in the authority's financial statements, with the exception of cash collected or expenditure incurred by the agent on behalf of the principal in which case there is a debtor / creditor position included in financing activities in the cashflow statement.
+Where the Council has acted as an agent, transactions are not reflected in the authority's financial statements.

-One measure the Government put in place was to provide 100% business rates discount for the hospitality, leisure and hospitality sectors.
-Based on estimates, an upfront payment of compensation for the cost of these reliefs was given to local authorities via a Section 31 Grant in 2020/21.
-Due to Collection Fund accounting rules, the additional costs of reliefs resulted in a Collection Fund deficit in 2020/21.
-Therefore, £15.4m of the upfront payment received in 2020/21 has been set aside in reserves at year end to offset this deficit in 2021/22.
-This and other Covid grants has resulted in an increase in reserves at 31 March 2021.
+The Government continued to provide an element of business rates discount for the retail, leisure, hospitality and nursery sectors in 2021/22 and announced a new Covid-19 Additional Relief Fund (CARF) to support businesses affected by the pandemic.
+Based on estimates, an upfront payment of compensation for the cost of these reliefs was given to local authorities via a Section 31 Grant in 2021/22.
+Due to Collection Fund accounting rules, the additional costs of these reliefs resulted in a Collection Fund deficit in 2021/22.
+Therefore, £7.32m of the upfront payment received in 2021/22 has been set aside in reserves at year end to offset this deficit in 2022/23.
+This and other Covid grants has resulted in an increase in reserves at 31 March 2022.